TomasHradecky/motionMedia/README.md

 Thema of project is create application for devices with OS Android.
 Applications will be used to play audio files with the ability to enter basic instruction through data from the accelerometer integrated in device.
-Ability to control via the accelerometer will allow, for example, to skip to the next song without unlocking the screen, and subsequent clicks.
+Ability to control via the accelerometer will allow, for example, to skip to the next currentSong without unlocking the screen, and subsequent clicks.
 The application also will monitor often skipped tracks and will propose the user to remove.